aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

     ```
     ![Screenshot showing the steps](../images/DP500-1-21.png)

-1. Run the code, and note that it returns sales order data in the same schema as the CSV files you explored earlier.
+1. Run the code and note that it returns sales order data in the same schema as the CSV files you explored earlier.
 The schema information is embedded in the parquet file, so the appropriate column names are shown in the results.

     ![Screenshot showing the steps](../images/DP500-1-22.png)